fdknunes/job-scrapper/README.md

 # job-scrapper
-Job scrapper using linked in to obtain contact
+Job scrapper using linked in to obtain contacts